...

 How to define your ideal influencer?

-While metrics such as reach are a fundamental factor in classifying someone as an “influencer”, guiding ourselves solely by the size of their community would be a serious mistake; “macro-influencers” or celebrities are the ideal channel if our goal is to reach a large number of people.
+While metrics such as reach are a fundamental factor in classifying someone as an “influencer,” guiding ourselves solely by the size of their community would be a serious mistake.
+“Macro-influencers” or celebrities are the ideal channel if our goal is to reach a large number of people.

-On the other hand, when we talk about niches with very particular traits, it’s ideal to adopt specialized profiles; these frequently present smaller communities, but with a profound sense of identification regarding the topics addressed.
-In the marketing world, we usually classify them as “micro-influencers”, who are open to doing organic work if they share the values and innovations of a brand, knowing that valuable and educational content gives them more credibility with their audiences.
+This may seem quite attractive if we link the benefits of celebrities with a strictly quantitative sense, but this does not always translate into “action” by the impacted people.
+When we talk about niches with very particular traits, it’s ideal to adopt specialized profiles; these frequently present smaller communities, but with a profound sense of identification regarding the topics addressed.
+In the marketing world, we usually classify them as “micro-influencers,” who are open to doing organic work if they share the values and innovations of a brand.

 Connection with the brand

 Getting an influencer to reflect brand values is a challenge in this industry, which is why the connection these profiles can have with those products or services we seek to position is vital.
+Many organic micro-influencers tend to get more involved with brands and their processes, from knowing the company’s philosophy to collaborating in defining objectives.

 Why B2B micro-influencers are the ideal option to boost your brand